Your pet is sick, injured, or acting strange. What should you do?

-- Snake, insect or other poisonous animal bite/sting.
-In Arizona it’s not just rattlesnakes to worry about!
-Pets can be seriously injured by: bark scorpions, killer bee swarms, centipedes, sonoran toads, gila monsters, and more.
+Snake, insect, or another poisonous animal bite/sting.
+In Arizona, it’s not just rattlesnakes to worry about!
+Pets can be seriously injured by: bark scorpions, killer bee swarms, centipedes, Sonoran toads, Gila monsters, and more.
 Look for signs of an allergic reaction or poisoning such as:

 - Difficulty breathing